 How can a God who is wonderful enough to create elephants and giraffes and penguins place people in such a situation as this?
 What is the relevance of the cross when the crucial hurdles of the Christian life are things I am unable to do?
 Repentance, obedience, single-minded pursuit of Christ, all-out surrender to God—can it be done?
 I remember the first time I saw with horrible clarity how far these requirements were from the realm of my ability.
 When I expressed my dismay to my Christian leaders, they told me, “Look to the cross, brother!
 That’s why Jesus came and died for us.”

 Okay, fantastic, but we all have to deal with sin.
 What happens when the dead-serious Christian can’t get over the mountains of habitual sin, unbelief, a heart that keeps pulling away from the only One who can redeem it?
 What about the heroin addict, the chronic alcoholic, the serial killer and the pedophile?
 What if they can’t find the handle?
-Paul answers unequivocally: “Do you not know that the wicked will not inherit the kingdom of God?
+Paul spoke unequivocally: “Do you not know that the wicked will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor male prostitutes nor homosexual offenders nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God” (1 Cor.
 6:9-10).

 Go to the cross, brother!
 But transformation by Christ’s power requires self-denial, faith, trust, sacrifice—and obedience.
 Now we’ve come full circle, and many of those who have accepted Christ are still in the gutter.
 They’ve fought their addictions, wept, prayed, fasted, devoured Scripture and lived at church only to find that they are still tormented by what ails them.
 The fledgling believer is left wondering about the state of his salvation.
 The promises of Scripture sound like mockery.
 His birthright of healing and transformation is a no-show.

 “With man this is impossible, but with God, all things are possible” (Matt.
 19:26).
 Through the trials of the Christian journey, as life and sanity and even our very salvation appears to hang by a thread, God is forcing us off the precarious footing of our own strength and virtue and onto the foundation of His grace.
 The only course is for the Christian to have the audacity to apply for clemency again and again, to trust that Jesus meant it when He said, “Never will I leave you; never will I forsake you.”
 Through the battle of the flesh, the believer is shown the wickedness of the human heart.
 Sin’s ugliness and anguish must turn the regenerated soul to God in utter desperation.
-We come to the crossroads in perpetuity until the fight is stamped out of us.
-If we will refuse to turn back, we will find in our depravity how great and indefatigable God’s love is, how unilateral is His act of redemption in Christ Jesus.
+We come to the crossroads in perpetuity until our resistance is stamped out of us.
+If we will refuse to turn back, we will find in our depravity how great and inextinguishable God’s love is, how nearly unilateral is His act of redemption in Christ Jesus.
 Not even the worst sinner can outlast God’s patience.
 The pivot is the choice that is forced on the sinner: despair or surrender.
 God Himself writes the prescription: “You will seek me and find me when you seek me with all of your heart” (Jer.
 29:13).
 If only the hard-case sinner could see that through all his miserable, selfish conduct, The Holy Spirit is by his side, cheering him on!